 The version number is found in the versionName field of the config/config.ini file.
 It is in the form of MAJORVERSION.MINORVERSION.UPDATE.
 For example, 2020.3.19 is the major version, 2020, minor version, 3, and update, 19.

 The change in a minor version and/or update does not alter the basic requirements (typically PHP version) of the application.
 A minor version/update does not change the name of the update on GitHub, Whereas a major version change does.
-For example, master_2020 is a major version update from master_2019.2.
-Which is why there are special instruction needed when updating from one to the other.
+For example, master_2023 is a major version update from master_2020.
+Which is why there are special instruction needed when updating from one major version to another.

 For minor version/update updates, follow these steps: